 In the time of COVID-19, people are far more excited about buying turnkey homes than investing in projects that will require months, if not years of work to repair and renovate.
 Perhaps this is for the best, as people buying fixer-uppers were far more likely to exceed their homebuying budgets and often reported putting in more time, work, and money than they originally expected to finish renovations.

-At Buildworld, we're passionate about helping you find the tools, internal doors, external doors, roof windows and resources you need for your building and construction projects, all in one place.
+At Buildworld, we're passionate about helping you find the internal doors, external doors, roof windows and resources you need for your building and construction projects, all in one place.
 With the best brands in stock and prompt online delivery, the perfect solution for your renovation needs is just a few clicks away.
 Even better, we'll make sure you get the best prices on everything you need to make renovations a dream, whether it's to a newly acquired fixer-upper or making changes to your current home.
 Start shopping online at Buildworld.co.uk today!

 Methodology and Limitations